 Authorized collateral includes bills, notes, or bonds issued by the United States government, its agencies or instrumentalities, all bonds and notes guaranteed by the United States government, Federal land bank bonds, notes, warrants, certificates of indebtedness, insured certificates of deposit, shares of investment companies registered under the Investment Companies Act of 1940, and all other forms of securities issued by the State of North Dakota, its boards, agencies or instrumentalities or by any county, city, township, school district, park district, or other political subdivision of the State of North Dakota whether payable from special revenues or supported by the full faith and credit of the issuing body and bonds issued by another state of the United States or such other securities approved by the banking board.
-At year end June 30, 2022 and 2021, the District's carrying amounts of deposits was \$1,369,137 and \$1,155,801.
-The bank balances at June 30, 2022 and 2021 were \$1,648,882 and \$1,472,934.
-Of the bank balances, \$250,000 was covered by Federal Depository Insurance.
-The remaining bank balances were collateralized with securities held by pledging financial institution's agent in the government's name.
+At year end June 30, 2022, the District's carrying amounts of deposits was \$1,493,463 and the bank balances were \$1,934,545.
+Of the bank balances, \$250,000 was covered by Federal Depository Insurance and the remaining bank balances were collateralized with an irrevocable standby letter of credit held by the pledging financial institution's agent in the District's name.